algo21-220040078/Assignment1/README.md

 ==
 Sample data are from the CHFDB database.
 The period of data is from the January of 2015 to the December of 2019.
 It contains 258 weeks.

+We choose Peng Hua Asset Clear Water Source Fund as the study subject because its data is more complete and this fund lasts for a longer time.

 Data Processing
 ==
 Input and Output